cocoa-xu/evision/README.md

        ...
    ```

-   It will generate files for opencv-python bindings in cmake build dir, `cmake_build_dir/modules/python_bindings_generator`.
+   It will generate files for `opencv-python` bindings in cmake build dir, `cmake_build_dir/modules/python_bindings_generator`.

    We are interested in the `headers.txt` file as it tells us which headers should we parse (this header list changes
-   depending on enabled modules).
+   based on the enabled modules).

    We also need to check another file, `pyopencv_custom_headers.h`.
 This file includes pyopencv compatible headers from
    modules that need special handlings to enable interactions with Python.
 We will talk about this later.
-3. Originally, the `headers.txt` will be passed to `3rd_party/opencv/modules/python/src2/gen2.py` and that Python script
+3. Originally, the `headers.txt` file will be passed to `3rd_party/opencv/modules/python/src2/gen2.py` and that Python script
    will then generate `pyopencv_*.h` in `cmake_build_dir/modules/python_bindings_generator`.
 Here we copy that Python
    script and modify it so that it outputs `c_src/evision_*.h` files which use `c_src/erlcompat.hpp` and `c_src/nif_utils.hpp`
    to make everything compatible with Erlang.
 4. `c_src/opencv.cpp` includes almost all specialised and generic `evision_to` and `evision_from` functions.
 They are
    used for making conversions between Erlang and C++.
 Some conversion functions are defined in module custom headers.
 5. This is where we need to make some changes to `pyopencv_custom_headers.h`.
 We first copy it to `c_src/evision_custom_headers.h`
-   and copy every file it includes to `c_src/evision_custom_headers`.
+   and copy every file it includes to `c_src/evision_custom_headers/`.
 Then we make corresponding changes to `c_src/evision_custom_headers/*.hpp`
    files so that these types can be converted from and to Erlang terms.
 The header include path in `c_src/evision_custom_headers.h`
    should be changed correspondingly.
 6. However, it is hard to do step 5 automatically.
 We can try to create a PR which puts these changed files to the
-   original OpenCV repo's `{module_name}/mics/erlang`.
+   original OpenCV repo's `{module_name}/mics/erlang/` directory.
 Now we just manually save them in `c_src/evision_custom_headers`.
    Note that step 5 and 6 are done manually, calling `py_src/gen2.py` will not have effect on `c_src/evision_custom_headers.h`
    and `*.hpp` files in `c_src/evision_custom_headers`.
-7. Another catch is that, while function overload is easy in C++ and optional argument is simple in Python, they are not
+7. Another catch is that, while function overloading is easy in C++ and optional arguments is simple in Python, they are not
    quite friendly to Erlang/Elixir.
-There is no function overload in Erlang/Elixir.
+There is basically no function overloading in Erlang/Elixir.
 Although Erlang/Elixir support
-   optional argument (default argument), it also affects the function arity and that can be very tricky to deal with.
+   optional argument (default argument), it also affects the function's arity and that can be very tricky to deal with.
 For
    example,

    ```elixir